-Liposuction is a cosmetic procedure used to reduce excess fat in certain areas of the body.
-It can improve the body’s proportions and be performed on the hips, buttocks, upper arms, abdomen, thighs, waist, chest, and back.
+Liposuction is a cosmetic procedure used to break up fat deposits and reshape certain areas of the body.
+It is commonly used on hips, thighs, abdomen, neck, buttocks, back, or upper arms.
 It’s considered plastic surgery and sometimes paired with a tummy tuck or breast reduction.
 However, it’s not a treatment for obesity and cannot replace a healthy diet and exercise.

 Does Medicare cover liposuction?

-No, Medicare does not cover liposuction because it is deemed a cosmetic and elective surgery.
-In fact, no insurance company will cover liposuction.
+No, in most cases Medicare does not cover liposuction because it is deemed a cosmetic and elective surgery.
+In fact, no insurance company will cover elective liposuction.
 If you wish to have liposuction done, you will need to pay for it out of pocket.

-Original Medicare will only cover liposuction if it is deemed medically necessary and required to improve the function of a malformed organ or correct an accidental injury.
-If a patient feels like liposuction is medically necessary, they should contact Medicare directly to find out if they’re eligible for coverage.
+Original Medicare will ONLY cover liposuction if it is deemed medically necessary and required to improve the function of a malformed organ or correct an accidental injury.
+It may also be used to treat medical conditions such as benign fatty tumors (lipomas), enlargement of male breasts, problems metabolizing fat, or excessive armpit sweating.
+If you feel like liposuction is medically necessary, you should contact Medicare directly to find out if you’re eligible for coverage.

 What are some liposuction alternatives?